The Cavalaire-Sur-Mer experiments

 Many less professional cheese racers would have given up at this point and gone back to cooking sausages or something, but not CRASS - oh no...

-The simple solutions are often the best so we tried placing all three cheeses on top of a layer of tin foil.
-SUCCESS!!
+The simple solutions are often the best so we tried placing the cheese on top of a layer of tin foil.

 The Laughing Cow cheeses weren't laughing at us any more!
 They fully inflated, although the 'Hamburger' variety was much faster than the 'Nature' one.
 Still no success with the other brand though - totally useless.

-By this time we had almost run out of cheese, but there was enough left for a couple of races.
+By this time we had almost run out of cheese, and more importantly - port, but there was enough left for a couple of races.

-So the moral of this is this.... if your working with substandard cheese and having difficulties getting inflation, don't give up - try tin foil!
+So the moral of this story is... if your working with substandard cheese and having difficulties getting inflation, don't give up - try tin foil!